 Teachers, professors, and parents are invited to submit posts for publication.
-Submissions should range from 250 – 750 words and be related to our purpose.
+Submissions should range from 1000-1500 words and be related to our purpose.
 Posts should be written for an audience of parents and teachers.
+See annotated blog post examples below.

 Authors are required to secure necessary permissions to post student work, images of students, or school and teacher names; submission of the manuscript indicates the author has secured these permissions.

-To submit a post for review, send a copy of the post to firstname.lastname@example.org.
-We prefer submissions via Google Docs but will accept email attachments in Microsoft Word.
+To submit a post for review, complete this form.
+You will submit a Google doc and any images you’d like to include through the Google form.
 The submission file should be named [Author Last Name_Title of Post].
 Please include

 - a title and byline